tjasw549/Audex/README.md

 ### Core Views & Functionality

 #### 1. Home View (`/`)
 A visually engaging landing page that introduces the platform.
-It serves as the primary entry point, guiding users toward exploring artists, genres, the main song catalog.
+It serves as the primary entry point, guiding users toward exploring artists, genres, and the main song catalogue.

 #### 2. Discovery Hub / Browse View (`/songs`)
-The core functionality of the application, designed for deep exploration of the song database.
+The core functionality of the application is designed for deep exploration of the song database.
-* **Multi-Faceted Filtering:** Users can filter the catalog using multiple criteria simultaneously, including Title (substring search), Year, Artist, and Genre.
+* **Multi-Faceted Filtering:** Users can filter the catalogue using multiple criteria simultaneously, including Title (substring search), Year, Artist, and Genre.
 * **Dynamic Sorting:** The results can be sorted by various fields (e.g., Title, Year, Artist name) to organize the data effectively.
-* **Reusable Song List Component:** The display of songs utilizes a highly modular component, that's used across views to ensuring consistent functionality and styling for all songs lists.
+* **Reusable Song List Component:** The display of songs utilizes a highly modular component that's used across views to ensure consistent functionality and styling for all song lists.

 #### 3. Artists & Genres Entry Views (`/artists` & `/genres`)
-Dedicated landing pages serving as directories for artists and musical genres.
+Dedicated landing pages serve as directories for artists and musical genres.
 * **Visual Grids:** Displays artists (utilizing dynamic image URLs sourced from the API) and stylized genre tiles.
-* **Direct Navigation:** Clicking on any artist or genre immediately directs the user to a filtered view of their respective catalog.
+* **Direct Navigation:** Clicking on any artist or genre immediately directs the user to a filtered view of their respective catalogue.

 #### 4. Single Artist / Genre Details (`/single-artist/:id` & `/songs/genre/:id`)
 Deep dives into specific categories or creators.